Ground Yellow Mustard

 Dry mustard by itself has little to no flavor.
 Dry roasting the seeds before use releases an earthy aroma and a nuttier taste.

 Use ground mustard in bean, cheese, ham and pork dishes, chowders, cocktail sauce, deviled eggs, barbecue sauces and in soups.
+It adds flavor to grilled and roasted beef, cabbage, strong cheeses, chicken, curries, dals, fish, and seafood, cold meats, rabbit, sauces, and sausages.

-Mustard works well when paired with bay, chili, coriander, cumin, dill, fennel, fenugreek, garlic, honey, nigella, parsley, pepper, tarragon and turmeric.
+Mustard works well when paired with bay, chili, coriander, cumin, dill, fennel, fenugreek, garlic, honey, nigella, parsley, pepper, tarragon, and turmeric.

 Also Called | Dry mustard, ground mustard or mustard powder |